Traveling With Young Kids

 #5 Time to Eat

 The most fun you’ll have eating is at the Prime Time Café (reservation recommended).
-The food is great and the service is one-of-a-kind.
+The food is great, and the service is one-of-a-kind.
 You will be seated in a location reminiscent of a 1950s ranch-style home.
-Your server will be a castmember pretending to be your aunt or your cousin.
-Be warned, they will treat you like family.
-Don’t be surprised if you are reprimanded for not eating all your vegetables.
+Your server will be a cast member pretending to be your aunt or your cousin.
+Be warned, they will treat you like family, so don’t be surprised if you are reprimanded for not eating all your vegetables.
 Prime Time Café also has killer milkshakes.
 Save room for one, or start with one and order a smaller meal.

 #6 Indiana Jones Epic Stunt Spectacular

 Oh my gosh!
 Hollywood Studios has a lot of shows.
-Here’s another based on the Raiders of the Lost Ark movie.
-Castmembers portray Indy and Marion as they reenact a number of movie stunts.
-The show is about 30 minutes, with lots of action and a little bit of comedy thrown in as well.
+Here’s another based on the movie Raiders of the Lost Ark.
+Cast members portray Indy and Marion as they reenact a number of movie stunts.
+The show is about 30 minutes long, with lots of action and a little bit of comedy thrown in as well.

 #7 Star Wars: Galaxy’s Edge

-For Star Wars fans this land is a must do (A FastPass is recommended for Smuggler’s Run and do whatever it takes to get into a boarding group for Rise of the Resistance–although cast members playing the dark side characters are pretty intense and could come off a little scary to kids.).
+For Star Wars fans, this land is a must-do (Lightning Lanes are recommended for Smuggler’s Run and Rise of the Resistance.)
+Cast members playing characters from the dark side can be pretty intense and could come off a little scary.
+Some kids love it.
+Others, not so much.

 Galaxy’s Edge is totally immersive.
 Small kids will like the droid depot, pet shop, and toy shop.
-The Cantina has some really fun non-alcholic concoctions–that fizz, bounce BoBo balls and come with cookies.
+The Cantina has some really fun non-alcoholic concoctions that fizz, bounce BoBo balls, and come with cookies.

 Star Tours, an attraction just outside of Galaxy’s Edge, is also a fun ride for kids.
 The theming is great.
 You enter by passing under the belly of an AT-AT.
 Inside, you’ll see numerous droids in various states of disrepair.
 Next, you’ll board a transporter and don some 3-D glasses.
 This is a motion simulator that takes you through various locations and scenes from the Star Wars franchise.
 The best effect is when the vehicle jumps to hyperspace.
-Children must be 40 inches or taller, and know that the ride is somewhat jostling.
+Children must be 40 inches or taller and know that the ride is somewhat jostling.
 If your kiddo hates roller coasters, this may not be for him or her.
-Grownups, take turns riding.
-The attraction also has a great gift shop where kids can spend time making miniature droids.
-No purchase necessary.
+Grownups can take turns riding through the rider swap program, just ask a cast member.
+The attraction also has a great gift shop.

 #8 Muppets Vision 3D